chrishavlin/chrishavlin.github.io/embedding_nbs.md

-To embeed jupyter notebook, use nbconvert to convert to markdown.
+To embed jupyter notebook, use nbconvert to convert to markdown.

 First run
 ```